keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/basic.md

 ### User Interface

-In the user interface you simply select the `Basic Authorization` method and fill in the username and password.
+In the user interface, you simply select the `Basic Authorization` method and enter the username and password.

 ### JSON